-The committee met four times during the year at its regularly scheduled quarterly meetings.
+The committee met virtually four times during the year at its regularly scheduled quarterly meetings.
 Standing meeting topics include reviewing quarterly and annual financial reports and receiving updates on progress of bond projects.
-The committee members also conducted site tours to the Eureka High Main Building and Alice Birney and Lafayette Elementary campuses.
-The visits were featured as part of select quarterly meetings to provide committee members a firsthand view of various completed and in-progress bond projects.
+Due to the pandemic, the committee conducted no site tours during the year.